confluentinc/ksql/docs/installation/install-ksql-with-docker.rst

 KSQL Headless Server with Interceptors Settings (Production)
 ============================================================

-|cp| supports pluggable *interceptors* to examine, and potentially modify,
+|cp| supports pluggable *interceptors* to examine and modify incoming and
-incoming and outgoing records.
+outgoing records.
 Specify interceptor classes by assigning the ``KSQL_PRODUCER_INTERCEPTOR_CLASSES`` and ``KSQL_CONSUMER_INTERCEPTOR_CLASSES`` settings.
 For more info on interceptor classes, see :ref:`Confluent Monitoring Interceptors <controlcenter_clients>`.